sindresorhus/awesome/pull_request_template.md

 - The repo should have `awesome-list` & `awesome` as [GitHub topics](https://help.github.com/articles/about-topics).
 I encourage you to add more relevant topics.
 - Not a duplicate.
 Please search for existing submissions.
 - Only has awesome items.
 Awesome lists are curations of the best, not everything.
+- Does not contain items that are unmaintained, has archived repo, deprecated, or missing docs.
+If you really need to include such items, they should be in a separate Markdown file.
 - Includes a project logo/illustration whenever possible.
 	- Either centered, fullwidth, or placed at the top-right of the readme. [(Example)](https://github.com/sindresorhus/awesome-electron)
 	- The image should link to the project website or any relevant website.